-In this paper, we propose a new TCP-friendly rate control mechanism suitable to the video applications where the video emission rate can be adjusted to the appropriate level according to the estimated network condition.
-To achieve fairness among TCP and UDP connections while performing high quality video transmission, we will argue that (1) the interval of rate control must be appropriately determined, (2) the network condition must be accurately predicted, (3) the TCP throughput must be precisely estimated and (4) the video rate must be effectively adjusted.
+Figure 1.
+TCP-friendly rate control protocol

+TCP and UDP connections while performing high quality video transmission, we will argue that (1) the interval of rate control must be appropriately determined, (2) the network condition must be accurately predicted, (3) the TCP throughput must be precisely estimated and (4) the video rate must be effectively adjusted.
 Through simulation experiments using the MPEG-2 video application, we show that high quality video transfer can be performed with our proposed method and the link bandwidth is fairly shared among TCP and UDP connections.

 This paper is organized as follows.
-In Section 2, we propose TFRCP (Tcp-Friendly Rate Control Protocol) suitable for video applications.
-In Section 3, we then evaluate the performance and effectiveness our proposed TFRCP mechanism through simulation experiments.
-Further, in Section 4, we investigate the way to improve the TFRCP algorithm.
+In Section 2, we propose MPEG-TFRCP, TCP-friendly rate control protocol suitable for video applications.
+In Section 3, we then evaluate the performance and effectiveness our MPEG-TFRCP mechanism through simulation experiments.
+Further, in Section 4, we investigate the way to improve the MPEG-TFRCP algorithm.
 Finally, we summarize our paper and outline our future work in Section 5.